-Dix Park is a popular place for picnicking, walking, photography, and every time I visit I see people flying toy-like planes.
+Dix Park is a popular place for picnicking, walking, photography, and every time I visit I see people flying toy-like planes and drones.

-My favorite place to visit in Dix Park where you can see the skyline is located at 2105 Umstead Dr. Raleigh, NC 27606.
+My favorite place to visit in Dix Park where you can see the Downtown Raleigh skyline is located at 2105 Umstead Dr. Raleigh, NC 27606.
 This is where they plant the daffodil flower fields.